Dwijad/kafkacat/README.md

 # kcat in Docker
 ![kcat_small](https://github.com/Dwijad/kafkacat/assets/12824049/2070ad85-5e41-456d-8360-f83a2ff42501)

-Kcat is a netcat for Apache Kafka mainly used for debugging state of kafka cluster, its metadata, topics/partitions.
+Kcat is a netcat for Apache Kafka fromainly used for debugging state of kafka cluster, its metadata, topics/partitions.

 The docker image for Kcat is available [here](https://hub.docker.com/r/solsson/kafka/tags).